CONTRACTOR PRE-QUALIFICATION (PREQUAL)

 To ensure PREQUAL continues to meet the needs of industry, a Steering Group made up of industry representatives (many of whom were involved in the original development) meet regularly to guide the ongoing direction of PREQUAL.

 The Steering Group currently consists of:

-- Senior H&S leaders from Fonterra, Mighty River Power, Meridian Energy, Air New Zealand and Refining New Zealand,
+- Senior H&S leaders from Fonterra, Mercury, Meridian Energy, Air New Zealand and Refining New Zealand,

 - Carl Stent from NIWA to represent the interests of the contracting community.
 Carl sits on a number of industry associations related to contracting.

 - Removes the hassle of assessing the health and safety systems and other critical measures used by a contractor,

 - Provides a manager (or employer) of contractors with an indication of a contractors’ ability to perform work safely,

 - Enables a contractor to demonstrate they have been independently assessed and can be trusted to work safely and to get the job done.

 PREQUAL combines the experience and expertise of some of New Zealand’s leading Health and Safety Practitioners to provide an effective and affordable cross industry contractor pre-qualification service.